bhauman/figwheel-main/docs/docs/hot_reloading.md

 before or after a hot reload has occurred.

-You can conveniently configure reload callbacks at runtime by adding first adding `:figwheel-hooks` metatdata to the namespace that contains functions that you want called on reload.
+You can conveniently configure reload callbacks at runtime by first adding `:figwheel-hooks` metatdata to the namespace that contains functions that you want called on reload.

-Once the namespace is marked you will want then need to add `:before-load` and `:after-load` metadata to the functions that you want called on every reload.
+Once the namespace is marked you will then need to add `:before-load` and `:after-load` metadata to the functions that you want called on every reload.